tylerdotrar/Fucky64/README.md

 # Preface
-First and foremost, the encryption process is **VERY** slow -- this is **NOT** time efficient -- I simply deem it `security via tedium`.
+First and foremost, the encryption process is **VERY** slow -- this is **NOT** time efficient -- I simply deem it *"security via tedium"*.
 I started working on this one day after work with zero intention of it going this far; it just slowly progressed into more and more unncessarily complex and convoluted obfuscation mostly out of humor.